Polymer/old-docs-site/README.md

 ### Making changes

-Run the App Engine dev server:
+Run the App Engine dev server on `dist/app.yaml`:

-    dev_appserver.py .
+    dev_appserver.py dist/

 The site will be served from http://localhost:8080.

-If you're not making changes to SASS files or elements, this is enough to see changes when refreshing the page.
+If you're not making changes to SASS, elements, or md files, this is enough to see changes when refreshing pages.

 #### Watch files / live reload

-If you also prefer to live reload the page when making changes, use the `watch` task with `--reload`:
+If you're authoring a markdown page or prefer to live reload the page when making changes, use the `watch` task with `--reload`:

     gulp watch --reload

-The site will be proxied to http://localhost:3000.
+The site will be served on http://localhost:3000.
 Making changes will refresh the browser tab.

 Optional flags: